patrykwoz/idealog/README.md

 ## Next Steps
 * Improve the robustness of this backend.
-* Addreess any potential celery memory leaks.
+* Address any potential celery memory leaks.
 * Develop a proper fronted in Springboard Capstone 2.